A blog that dreams of a life without wasted jQuery

 summary

-I've listed some that came to mind, but please be sure to check as some may or may not be usable depending on the browser type and version.
+I've listed some that came to mind off the top of my head, but please note that some may or may not work depending on the type and version of your browser, so please check

-Also, if you incorporate various libraries to get rid of jQuery, there is the trap of actually lengthening the loading time, so if you can get away with an all-in-one solution, I think it's better to just use it.
+Also, if you incorporate various libraries to get rid of jQuery, the loading time may actually become longer, so if you can get by with an all-in-one solution, I think it's better to just use it

 0